syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ## Swipe Customizations

-The SfListView enables loading a desired content using the [SfListView.LeftSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LeftSwipeTemplate.html) when swiping towards right.
-The template can be defined either in code or XAML.
+The User Interface (UI) for swiping can be customized by using the [SfListView.LeftSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LeftSwipeTemplate.html) when swiping towards right.
 The contents inside the swipe template are arranged based on the offset values when swiping an item.
 You can reset the swiping item or swiped item by calling the [SfListView.ResetSwipe](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ResetSwipe.html) method.

 {% tabs %}
 {% highlight xaml %}